yeonise/daily-code-snippets/HTTP1.1/Hypertext-Transfer-Protocol--HTTP1.1.md

 The time at which the origin server intends that an entity should no longer be returned by a cache without further validation. <br>

+**heuristic expiration time**<br>
+An expiration time assigned by a cache when no explicit expiration time is available. <br>

+**age**<br>
+The age of a response is the time since it was sent by, or successfully validated with, the origin server. <br>

+**freshness lifetime**<br>
+The length of time between the generation of a response and its expiration time. <br>

+**fresh**<br>
+A response is fresh if its age has not yet exceeded its freshness lifetime. <br>

+**stale**<br>
+A response is stale if its age has passed its freshness lifetime. <br>

+**semantically transparent**<br>
+A cache behaves in a "semantically transparent" manner, with respect to a particular response, when its use affects neither the requesting client nor the origin server, except to improve performance. <br>
+When a cache is semantically transparent, the client receives exactly the same response (except for hop-by-hop headers) that it would have received had its request been handled directly by the origin server. <br>

+**validator**<br>
+A protocol element (e.g., an entity tag or a Last-Modified time) that is used to find out whether a cache entry is an equivalent copy of an entity. <br>

+**upstream/downstream**<br>
+Upstream and downstream describe the flow of a message: all messages flow from upstream to downstream. <br>

+**inbound/outbound**<br>
+Inbound and outbound refer to the request and response paths for
+messages: "inbound" means "traveling toward the origin server", and "outbound" means "traveling toward the user agent" <br>

 > 이 스펙은 참여자들의 역할과 HTTP 통신의 대상들을 지칭하기 위한 여러 용어를 사용합니다. <br>